Krnsand/rate-your-plants/README.md

 - Add more fields for a user to add to their profile.
 Such as location, age, and/or email address and other social media platforms.
 - Add upvotes and downvotes count to profile stats.
 - Allow users to delete their profile.
+- Allow users to see who follows them, not just how many

 ### **Components**
 * Asset.js - component for the spinner seen while the page is loading, used in PostFeed.js, PostsFeed.js, PopularProfiles.js & ProfilePage.js files.